truenas/documentation/content/CORE/UIReference/Sharing/NFS/NFSShareScreen.md

 {{< toc >}}

-The Network File System (NFS) protocol is typically utilized with Unix and Unix-like operating systems to share data across a network as part of a distributed file system.
+Unix and Unix-like operating systems often use the Network File System (NFS) protocol.
+NFS shares data across a network as part of a distributed file system.
 Go to **Sharing > Unix Shares (NFS)** to access the **NFS** screen to create a Network File System (NFS) share on TrueNAS.

 ![NFSScreen](/images/CORE/13.0/NFSScreen.png "Sharing NFS Screen")